andressev/GridSpacee/README.md

 ## What is GridSpace?

 This gamified tool is a way to explore the parameter space of cellular automata, inspired heavily by Slackermanz who discoverd and implemented the multiple neighborhood cellular automata (MNCA) variation and has been exploring it for the past decade.
 With Slackermanz help and insight I built GridSpace, where you can create neighborhoods and add them to the automata, to explore the neighborhoods and their rules.
-A mutation system will be implemented *soon* where you can start from a random state and from 8 options go into the next generation.
+To explore the rules a mutation system is implemented where you can press tab to get four new random rules, or press space to generate mutated variants out of one of the rules.
+You can also mutate the whole thing in mutation mode, where you can generete new random neighborhoods.

+## Downloading the build
+To download the build download the file int the [Link text](BUILD) folder.